 We are an international offshore energy services company that provides specialty services to the offshore energy industry with a focus on well intervention and robotics operations.
 We believe that focusing on these services will deliver favorable long-term financial returns.
-From time to time, we make strategic investments that expand our service capabilities or add capacity to existing services in our key operating regions.
-Following the delivery of the two newbuild Siem Helix chartered vessels, we expect our well intervention fleet to further expand with the completion and delivery of the Q7000, a newbuild semi-submersible vessel, in 2018 or 2019.
+From time to time, we may make strategic investments that expand our service capabilities or add capacity to existing services in our key operating regions.
+We expect our well intervention fleet to expand with the completion and delivery of the Q7000, a newbuild semi-submersible vessel, in 2019.
 Chartering newer vessels with additional capabilities, such as the three Grand Canyon vessels, should enable our robotics business to better serve the needs of our customers.
-From a longer-term perspective we also expect to benefit from our fixed fee agreement for the HP I, a dynamically positioned floating production vessel that processes production from the Phoenix field for the field operator until at least June 1, 2023.
+From a longer-term perspective we also expect to benefit from our fixed fee agreement for the HPI, a dynamically positioned floating production vessel that processes production from the Phoenix field for the field operator until at least June 1, 2023.

 In January 2015, Helix, OneSubsea LLC, OneSubsea B.V., Schlumberger Technology Corporation, Schlumberger B.V. and Schlumberger Oilfield Holdings Ltd. entered into a Strategic Alliance Agreement and related agreements for the parties' strategic alliance to design, develop, manufacture, promote, market and sell on a global basis integrated equipment and services for subsea well intervention.
 The alliance is expected to leverage the parties' capabilities to provide a unique, fully integrated offering to clients, combining marine support with well access and control technologies.
 In April 2015, we and OneSubsea agreed to jointly develop and ordered a 15,000 working p.s.i. intervention riser system ("15K IRS") for a total cost of approximately \$28 million (approximately \$14 million for our 50% interest), which was completed and placed into service in January 2018.
 In October 2016, we and OneSubsea launched the development of our first Riserless Open-water Abandonment Module ("ROAM") for an estimated cost of approximately \$12 million (approximately \$6 million for our 50% interest).
-At June 30, 2018, our total investment in the ROAM was \$4.5 million.
-The ROAM is expected to be available to customers late in the third quarter or early in the fourth quarter of 2018.
+At September 30, 2018, our total investment in the ROAM was \$5.6 million.
+The ROAM is expected to be available to customers in 2019.